-Students can elect to be assigned a period in the computer lab during the school day, or they may select to do the coursework as an independent study program.
-A reliable computer and Internet connection is necessary if the student elects to take the course as independent study.
+Students can elect to be assigned a period in the computer lab during the school day after, or after first semester of freshmen year they may elect to do the coursework as an independent study program.
+A reliable computer and internet connection is necessary if the student elects to take the course as independent study.